How to notify the AA when someone dies

 The main cause of delay is missing documentation – particularly if the membership or policy number cannot be found.
 If this happens, the AA can search their records using the deceased’s name, date of birth, and address.
 Call the relevant team rather than waiting.

 Check bank statements for all active AA products.
-People often have more AA products than they realise – breakdown cover and insurance may each appear as separate direct debits.
-Search the deceased’s bank statements for “AA”, “The Automobile Association”, or “AA Insurance” entries.
-There may be more than one.
+People often hold more AA products than they realise – breakdown cover and insurance may each appear as separate direct debits.
+Search the deceased’s bank statements for “AA”, “The Automobile Association”, or “AA Insurance” entries, as well as “NatWest Boxed” or “Bank of Ireland” for any financial services accounts.

 Cancel direct debits through the AA first.
 Do not cancel AA direct debits through the bank until you’ve confirmed cancellation with the AA.
 Cancelling the direct debit first can complicate the refund calculation and, for insurance, may technically lapse the policy before formal cancellation is recorded.